jozefg/drafts/dep-types-part-2.markdown

 Because Agda's prelude is so tiny we'll have to import things like booleans, numbers, and unit.

+Finally, Agda's names are somewhat.. unique.
+Agda and it's standard library are unicode heavy, meaning that instead of unit we'd type ⊤ and instead of `Void` we'd use ⊥.
+Which is pretty nifty, but it does take some getting used to.

+The most common unicode name we'll use is ℕ. This is just the type of natural numbers as their defined in `Data.Nat`.

 ### A Few Examples

 Now that we've seen what dependent types look like in Agda, let's go